cgruns4/kickstarter-analysis/README2.md

-There are some potential limitations to this analysis.
+### There are some potential limitations to this analysis.

+* These specific dataset references are not broken down by location, which could skew results if client interested in specific country.
+*

+### Recommendation for Additional Analysis:
+*
+*